-(Del) 13.3.2 Where Required.
-Delete section.

-(Add) 13.3.3.2.1 Maintenance of NFPA 13D Systems.

-(Add) 13.3.3.2.1.1 A minimum monthly maintenance program shall include:

-- (1) Visually inspecting all sprinklers to ensure against obstruction of spray. - (2) Inspecting all valves to ensure they are open. - (3) Checking the pressure of air used with dry systems. - (4) Checking the water level in storage tanks.

-(Add) 13.3.3.2.1.2 A minimum quarterly maintenance program shall include:

-- Testing of all water flow alarms. - (2) Testing of the alarm system.

-(Add) 13.3.3.2.1.3 Operated or damaged sprinklers shall be replaced with sprinklers having the same performance characteristics as the original equipment.

-(Add) 13.3.3.2.1.4 Any sprinklers that have been painted outside the factory shall be replaced with a new listed sprinkler.

-(Amd) 13.3.3.4.3.1 Recerts shall be made for all inspections, tests, and maintenance of the systems and its components and shall-be made available to the AHJ upon request.
+- (Del) 13.3.2 Where Required.
+Delete section. - (Add) 13.3.3.2.1 Maintenance of NFPA 13D Systems. - (Add) 13.3.3.2.1.1 A minimum monthly maintenance program shall include: - (1) Visually inspecting all sprinklers to ensure against obstruction of spray. - (2) Inspecting all valves to ensure they are open. - (3) Checking the pressure of air used with dry systems. - (4) Checking the water level in storage tanks. - (Add) 13.3.3.2.1.2 A minimum quarterly maintenance program shall include: - (1) Testing of all water flow alarms. - (2) Testing of the alarm system. - (Add) 13.3.3.2.1.3 Operated or damaged sprinklers shall be replaced with sprinklers having the same performance characteristics as the original equipment. - (Add) 13.3.3.2.1.4 Any sprinklers that have been painted outside the factory shall be replaced with a new listed sprinkler. - (Amd) 13.3.3.4.3.1 The responsible person conducting an inspection, testing, or maintenance shall make records of all inspections, tests, and maintenance of the systems and its components and make the records available to the AHJ upon request.
 In the event of a system deficiency discovered during a required inspection or other event, the system shall be immediately tagged by such responsible person conducting the inspection noting the issue and date.
 The discovered deficiency(cies) shall be noted on the inspection report and a copy of such report shall be immediately forwarded to the AHJ.
-Contact information for the responsible party shall be included in the report.

-(Add) 13.4.8.1 Records shall be made for all inspections, tests, and maintenance of the systems and its components and shall be made available to the AHJ upon request.
+Contact information for the responsible person shall be included in the report. - (Add) 13.4.8.1 The responsible person conducting an inspection, testing, or maintenance shall make records of all inspections, tests, and maintenance of the systems and its components and make the records available to the AHJ upon request.
 In the event of a system deficiency discovered during a required inspection or other event, the system shall be immediately tagged by such responsible person conducting the inspection noting the issue and date.
 The discovered deficiency(cies) shall be noted on the inspection report and a copy of such report shall be immediately forwarded to the AHJ.
-Contact information for the responsible party shall be included in the report.

-(Add) 13.5.4.3 Records shall be made for all inspections, tests, and maintenance of the systems and its components and shall be made available to the AHJ upon request.
+Contact information for the responsible person shall be included in the report. - (Add) 13.5.4.3 The responsible person conducting an inspection, testing, or maintenance shall make records of all inspections, tests, and maintenance of the systems and its components and make the records available to the AHJ upon request.
 In the event of a system deficiency discovered during a required inspection or other event, the system shall be immediately tagged by such responsible person conducting the inspection noting the issue and date.
 The discovered deficiency(cies) shall be noted on the inspection report and a copy of such report shall be immediately forwarded to the AHJ.
-Contact information for the responsible shall be included in the report.
+Contact information for the responsible person shall be included in the report.

-of this code

-(4md) 13.6.1.2 Where Required.
-Fire extinguishers shall be provided where required by this Code as specified in Table 13.6.1.2/and the referenced codes and standards listed in Chapter 2 of this code, as well as where required by the Connecticut State Fire Safety Code and its referenced codes and standards.
+(Amd) 13.6.1.2 Where Required.
+Fire extinguishers shall be provided where required by this code as specified in Table 13.6.1.2 of this code and the referenced codes and standards listed in chapter 2 of this code, as well as where required by the Connecticut State Fire Safety Code and its referenced codes and standards.